Around 12:45 p.m. on Saturday afternoon, near mile marker 37 on Interstate 26, a Nissan Altima crossed over the median into the westbound lane.

 Orangeburg County has also seen an increase in traffic-related deaths this year, with a total of four deaths this year compared to two last year at the same time.

-The state of South Carolina has a reported 108 roadway deaths as of February 16, that is up from 100 deaths in the state at this time last year.
+The state of South Carolina has a reported 108 roadway deaths as of February 16, which is up from 100 deaths in the state at this time last year.

 For more information on this accident and updates, please see the article by The Times and Democrat.